Alexander Zinoviev: Return to Russia and last years

 The decision to return was influenced by the bombing of Yugoslavia, which Zinoviev repeatedly condemned.
-He believed that the war in the Balkans is being waged against Europe, which means its degradation and marks the arrival of a new, post-democratic and post-communist totalitarianism.
-In the last Western interview "Why I am returning to Russia", published in "Le Monde", Zinoviev stated catastrophic changes in the West and in Russia, the surrender of Europe before Americanization and globalization, its betrayal of its ideals (democracy, freedom of speech, moral values, etc.).
-He stated that, returning to Russia, he remains committed to genuine European values.
-Slobodan Milošević (the philosopher met him in 1999), like Muammar Gaddafi, symbolized for Zinoviev the challenge and resistance of globalization, insubordination to America, caused his admiration and respect.
+He believed that the war in the Balkans was being waged against Europe, which meant its degradation and marked the arrival of a new, post-democratic and post-communist totalitarianism.
+In the last Western interview "Why I am returning to Russia", published in "Le Monde", Zinoviev stated catastrophic changes in the West and Russia, the surrender of Europe before Americanization and globalization, the betrayal of its ideals (democracy, freedom of speech, moral values, etc.).
+He stated that returning to Russia, he remains committed to genuine European values.
+Slobodan Milošević (the philosopher who met him in 1999), like Muammar Gaddafi, symbolized for Zinoviev the challenge and resistance of globalization, and insubordination to America, caused his admiration and respect.

 Zinoviev spoke positively about Vladimir Putin, pinned great hopes on him, considering his coming to power as the country's first chance after 1985 to break the deadlock and to resist Westernization and colonization.
 However, he rather quickly revised optimistic estimates, noting at the end of 2000 that Russia continued to lose ground, although he did not rank Putin as a "traitor".
 In 2002, he wrote that Putin, having popular support, did not use the historical chance, refusing to revise the results of privatization and nationalize finance and energy; Zinoviev concluded that Putin's historical role was to legitimize the consequences of the Yeltsin coup.
 In 2006, shortly before his death, he stated that Russia as a sovereign state and a single whole no longer exists, the country presents an imitation ("apparent"), an artificial, fragile formation connected by the fuel and energy complex: "Russia as a powerful energy power is an ideological myth of the Russian unpromising.
 The very narrowing of economic progress to the "pipe" is an indicator of historical doom".